aleph2c/miros/doc/zero_to_one.rst

 ``return_status.SUPER`` so that your function can notify the event processor that it set the ``oven.temp.fun`` to its superstate's function.

-There are many different reasons the event processor might want to trigger the else clause in your callback function.
-It could call the state callback with a reserved event, which it knows will not be in the if-elif structure -- it does this when it is trying to discover the hierarchy of your HSM.
-It could also use the else clause to make **T** bubble out of the current state, when that state doesn't know what to do with a user defined event.
-This is the power of an HSM.

-More will be said about this in the up coming iterations.

 .. note::

   How the else clause is called doesn't really matter to you as an application